ajmal017/Trading-Execution-Algorithm/README.md

 # Execution-Algorithm
 Some execution algorithm to trade directly on Interactive brokers/ Robinhood API.
-It would be mainly written in Quantopian and transform using IBridgePy library for Python
+It would be mainly written in Quantopian and transform to Python using IBridgePy library.